thephilipjones/thephilipjones.com/src/index.md

 excerpt: # used for page excerpts and META (will be overwritten if SEO used below)
 eleventyNavigation: # Required if want to display in Main Nav Bar
   key: main # "main" is required
-  title: Hey # as it will appear in the nav
+  title: # as it will appear in the nav
   order: 1 # order to display in the nav (index = 1)
 seo: # SEO values are used for OG and will overwrite 'title' and 'excerpt' above
   title:
   description:
   image: # used for OG:image and Twitter:image.
 Overrides default set in _data/meta.siteImage
 hero: fixed # options: carousel, graphic, video, split (text & image)